-16.3 Multiple HttpSecurity
+16.3.
+Multiple HttpSecurity

-We can configure multiple HttpSecurity instances just as we can have multiple <http> blocks.
+We can configure multiple HttpSecurity instances just as we can have multiple http blocks.
 The key is to extend the WebSecurityConfigurerAdapter multiple times.
 For example, the following is an example of having a different configuration for URL's that start with /api/.

 '''

 @EnableWebSecurity

 public class MultiHttpSecurityConfig {

-@Bean
+(1)

 public UserDetailsService userDetailsService() throws Exception {

 // ensure the passwords are encoded properly

 UserBuilder users = User.withDefaultPasswordEncoder();

 InMemoryUserDetailsManager manager = new InMemoryUserDetailsManager();

 manager.createUser(users.username("user").password("password").roles("USER").build());

-manager.createUser(users.username("admin").password("password").roles("USER","ADMIN").build());
+manager.createUser(users.username("admin").password("password").roles("USER","ADMIN").

+build());

 return manager;

 }

 @Configuration

+(2)

 @Order(1)

-public static class ApiWebSecurityConfigurationAdapter extends WebSecurityConfigurerAdapter {
+public static class ApiWebSecurityConfigurationAdapter extends

+WebSecurityConfigurerAdapter {

 protected void configure(HttpSecurity http) throws Exception {

-http

 .antMatcher("/api/")

-6)
+3

-.authorizeRequests(authorizeRequests ->
+.authorizeRequests(authorize -> authorize

-authorizeRequests

 .anyRequest().hasRole("ADMIN")

-)

 .httpBasic(withDefaults());

 }

 }

 @Configuration

+(4)

-public static class FormLoginWebSecurityConfigurerAdapter extends WebSecurityConfigurerAdapter {
+public static class FormLoginWebSecurityConfigurerAdapter extends

+WebSecurityConfigurerAdapter {

 @Override

 protected void configure(HttpSecurity http) throws Exception {

-http

-.authorizeRequests(authorizeRequests ->
+.authorizeRequests(authorize -> authorize

-authorizeRequests

-.anvRequest().authenticated()

-)
+.anyRequest().authenticated()

 .formLogin(withDefaults());

 }

 }

 }

 '''

-- Configure Authentication as normal - Create an instance of WebSecurityConfigurerAdapter that contains @Order to specify which WebSecurityConfigurerAdapter should be considered first. - The http.antMatcher states that this HttpSecurity will only be applicable to URLs that start with /api/ - O Create another instance of WebSecurityConfigurerAdapter.
+- 1 Configure Authentication as normal - 2 Create an instance of WebSecurityConfigurerAdapter that contains @Order to specify which WebSecurityConfigurerAdapter should be considered first. - 3 The http.antMatcher states that this HttpSecurity will only be applicable to URLs that start with /api/

+4 Create another instance of WebSecurityConfigurerAdapter.
 If the URL does not start with /api/ this configuration will be used.
 This configuration is considered after ApiWebSecurityConfigurationAdapter since it has an @Order value after 1 (no @Order defaults to last).

-16.4 Custom DSLs
+16.4.
+Custom DSLs